 Address: Řetězová 222 3, 110 00 Staré Město, Prague, Czech Republic

 Expect to Spend: About CZK 350 for a flight of 6 beers

 On your last of three days in Prague, I suggest going on a day trip to Kutna Hora or doing a DIY tour of David Cerny’s most prominent sculptures.
 I did the latter and saw nine of the artist’s works in one day.

 OPTION 1: Day Trip to Kutna Hora

 There are a few interesting day trips you can make from Prague, but one of the easiest is to Kutna Hora, a prominent silver mining town in medieval Bohemia.
 It’s a UNESCO World Heritage Site that was once the second most important town of the Bohemian Kingdom after Prague.

-You can visit Kutna Hora by train from Prague’s main railway station.
+You can visit this town by train from Prague’s main railway station.
 The journey takes about 1 hr 15 mins and costs around CZK 100 each way.
-Alternatively, you can book a guided tour with transportation through Get Your Guide.
+It’s an easy day trip destination but if you’d prefer to go on a tour, then you can book one through Get Your Guide.

 OPTION 2: David Cerny DIY Tour

 As described, Cerny is one of Prague’s most prominent contemporary artists.
 He first gained notoriety in 1991 when he painted an important Soviet memorial tank pink and erected a large obscene finger on its turret.
 He’s been doing much of the same ever since.

 Pictured below is a piece called “Brown-Nosers”.
 It consists of two giant fiberglass sculptures with ladders leading up to their anuses.
 There’s a video playing inside.